omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 const foodRouter = express.Router();
 ```

-Now to connect this new router to our application (`app`), we use a middleware.
+Now to connect this new router to our application (`app`), we use a middleware since the new `foodRouter` router is actually a middleware.

 ```js
 app.use("api/foods", foodRouter);